kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 Reload flicker came from the async providers returning to their loading states on every hero update.
 I removed the nested `AsyncValue.when` blocks and now we reuse the latest progression/context values via `valueOrNull`, so the gauge keeps showing stale data while Riverpod refreshes in the background.
 If both values are still null (first load) the section stays hidden just like before.
 This should eliminate the twitching when only the resource value changes.

 strenght tab lack the option to save choises which leads to lost picks

+some features need their abilities: covenant of the hearth

 ## hero creation testing